snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 identified many potential threats to validity

 collect longitudinal data and conduct a single interrupted time series analysis on her data

+Both A and C are potential threats, because they are changes that would potentially impact the outcome (fuel sales), are not the intervention of interest, and happen close to the intervention under study.
+In contrast, while B may impact the outcome, it happended at the start of the study period, so would not be of concern.
+Any change that it did cause in the outcome would be captured in the existing level and trend in the pre-intervention period.